kkuderko/Azure-AVD-Host-Pool-Status/README.md

 - what is the current session limit
 - what is the current session usage (%)

-It takes host pool autoscaling under consideration so there's has to be at least one host available in the pool (alert on 0 hosts) and the session usage percentage is measured depending how many hosts is online.
+It takes host pool autoscaling under consideration so there has to be at least one host available in the pool (alert on 0 hosts) and the session usage percentage is measured depending how many hosts is online.
 Session usage will show warning status when 75% capacity has been reached and down status when 95%

 All pre-requisites and syntax are described in the script's comments